 - London Charing Cross to Canterbury West trains take from 1 hour and 37 minutes

-Prosperous, congenial, green and far enough away from the beaten tourist track, Chichester is highly recommended.
-The city is surrounded by greenery, has stacks of Roman history and all within close proximity to seaside spots.
+Prosperous, friendly, green and far enough away from the beaten tourist track, Chichester is highly recommended.
+Surrounded by greenery, the city has stacks of Roman history and all within close proximity to seaside spots.

-The Cathedral is mostly famed today for its art collection.
+The Cathedral is famed chiefly today for its art collection.
 Medieval carvings sit alongside 20th-century sculptures, paintings, tapestries and other artworks, such as Marc Chagall’s 1978 stained glass window.

-One of Chichester’s most exciting art spaces is Pallant House Gallery.
+One of Chichester’s most inspiring art spaces is Pallant House Gallery.
 It operates as a hub for ‘outsider art’ thanks to its association with arts charity Outside In.
-The permanent collection of modern British art includes works by Lucien Freud, Peter Blake and Eduardo Paolozzi among others.
+The permanent collection of modern British art includes works by Lucien Freud, Peter Blake and Eduardo Paolozzi, among others.

-Chichester also has a thriving theatre scene with an annual festival season which runs from April till November.
-The Chichester Festival Theatre is one of Britain’s most notable theatres, and there are always excellent shows being performed at the smaller Minerva Theatre too.
+Chichester also has a thriving theatre scene with an annual festival season from April to November.
+The Chichester Festival Theatre is one of Britain’s most famous theatres, and there are always excellent shows performed at the smaller Minerva Theatre.